Clifton Suspension Bridge: Construction

 A ceremony to mark the start of the construction works was held Monday 20 June 1831.
 Work started on blasting of St. Vincent's Rock, on the Clifton side of the gorge.
 Four months later work was halted by the Bristol riots, which took place after the House of Lords rejected the second Reform Bill, which aimed to eliminate some of the rotten boroughs and give parliamentary seats to Britain's fast growing industrial towns such as Bristol.
 Five to six hundred young men were involved in the riots and Brunel was sworn in as a special constable.
 The riots severely dented commercial confidence in Bristol; subscriptions to the bridge company ceased, and along with it, further construction of the bridge.

-After the passing of the Act for the Great Western Railway reestablished financial confidence, work resumed in 1836, but subsequent investment proved woefully inadequate.
+After the passing of the Great Western Railway Act 1835 (5 & 6 Will.
+4. c. cvii) for the Great Western Railway reestablished financial confidence, work resumed in 1836, but subsequent investment proved woefully inadequate.
 Despite the main contractors going bankrupt in 1837, the towers were built in unfinished stone.
 To enable the transfer of materials, a 1000 ft iron bar, which was 1.25 in in diameter, had been drawn by capstan across the gorge.
 A contract was placed with Dowlais Ironworks to supply 600 tons of bar iron, which was to be transported to the Copperhouse foundry to be forged into bar chains.
 By 1843 funds were exhausted and another £30,000 was needed.
-As the work had exceeded the time limit stated in the Act, all work stopped.
+As the work had exceeded the time limit stated in the act, all work stopped.
 Brunel suggested building a deep water pier at Portbury, which would make the bridge an essential road link, but funds for this scheme were not forthcoming.
 In 1851, the ironwork was sold and used to build the Brunel-designed Royal Albert Bridge on the railway between Plymouth and Saltash.
 The towers remained and during the 1850s intrepid passengers could cross the gorge in a basket slung from the iron bar.